ceramicnetwork/CIPs/CIPs/CIP-19/CIP-19.md

 ## Specification

-The Basic Profile is simply a *definition* where the reference holds the data of the user.
+The Basic Profile is simply a *definition* where the record holds the data of the user.
 Therefore the schma defined in the *definition* describes the profile itself.

 ### Definition content